 - Two tracks: Consumer Solar Lending and Commercial Solar Lending.

 - Engaging videos, reference materials, facilitated online discussion, and expert webinars focused on practitioner needs.

 - A Solar Lending Professional Certificate issued through Inclusiv upon successful course completion.

 - Technical assistance that continues after course completion in the form of follow-on peer workshops and coaching to move your ideas to action.

 The Solar Lending Professional Training - Virtual Series is jointly offered by the Center for Impact Finance at the University of New Hampshire's Carsey School of Public Policy and the Inclusiv Center for Resiliency and Clean Energy, with support from the U.S. Department of Energy and the William & Flora Hewlett Foundation.

-The training is offered free of charge, but participants are expected to complete all training sections and participate fully in online discussions, as well as report back to us about outcomes at their organization that stem from the training (such as making new solar loans).
+The training is offered free of charge, but participants are expected to complete all training sections and participate fully, with their cameras on, in online Zoom video discussions.
+After completing the course, participants will be asked to provide quarterly updates on solar loans originated.
 Community-based lenders are encouraged to enroll multiple staff to participate, in order to build organizational capacity for increasing solar lending activity within their institutions.